uwacsp/cits5503/Labs/Lab9MoreAI.md

 ### [Step 2] Sentiment Analysis

-Using AWS Comprehend, allow the user to enter a comment on what they thought of the trip and detect the sentiment of the comment.
+Add to the program you wrote in Step [1] by using AWS Comprehend and allow the user to enter a comment on what they thought of the trip and detect the sentiment of the comment.
 Depending on the sentiment, reply with an appropriate response:

 If the sentiment was positive: “That sounds like you had a great time” If the sentiment was negative: “I am sorry to hear that”